belle2/basf2/online_book/computing/bsub.rst

 .. admonition:: Exercise
    :class: exercise stacked

-      Submit a basf2 job to queue l, and then check the status of your jobs.
+      Submit a basf2 job to queue ``l``, and then check the status of your jobs.

 .. admonition:: Solution
    :class: toggle solution